Runaway Traveller

 • They only accept cash on board

 This was traumatic because we'd already gotten two plates of pasta and drinks when we learned they don't accept card or any other currencies.
 We were down to our last 10 euros and had to return one pasta lmao.
 BRING CASH.
 Better yet, bring snacks and water or eat in the check in terminal before you get on the boat, the food wasn't good anyway.
-Euros only, not Lek.
+Euros only, not Albanian lek.

 • Wear comfortable shoes